VendelinSlezak/BleskOS/README.md

 **Update 21**
 - Document editor can from DOCX files parse everything that will be supported in this version of Document editor

-**Update 20**
-- Document editor can from ODT files parse everything that will be supported in this version of Document editor
-- From DOCX files can Document editor parse paragraphs, different font size, emphasis, color and background color.

 ## How to try BleskOS